-Education is not about forcing pupils to fit a predetermined mould, but rather preparing them to be adaptable to an
+Education is not about forcing pupils to fit a predetermined mould, but rather preparing them to be adaptable to an ever-changing world.
+We believe that education should be a stimulating and organic process that is constantly evolving.

 We know that the best way to prepare our pupils for the academic challenges of life beyond Surbiton High School is to ensure that they are: